cjazz/iOSJSONTester/README.md

 iOS JSON Tester

 Simple JSON payload tester using NSURLSession & NSURLSessionDataTask.
-This repo is also trying to post Slack messages when a push occurs.
+This repo is also trying to post Slack messages when a push occurs...